inwenis/kata/kata10.hashes.vs.classes/README.md

 I also remember working on a CMS (Content Managment System).
 It's like sharepoint or google drive for the company I was working for.
 A document had it's content and a lot of meta-data.
 The meta-data aka. attributes were dynamic - you could change available properties on a document in runtime (happend rarely or never).
 It was how the system was designed by the vendor.
 I remember that we initially started with totally dyanimc stuff since this was how the API was defined.
 Then moved to classes with properites representing attributes.
 The class hierarchy grew bigger.
 I recall it didn't work too well.
 We ended up with a "sort of dynamic" `attribute bag` object which was storing attributes as key/values pairs.
-There were some predefined, frequently used keys, but you were free to use any string as a ket.
+There were some predefined, frequently used keys, but you were free to use any string as a key.
 I recall this worked quite well.

 To sumup - from my POV it depends on the usecase and your preferences.